CZ3004-Group-12/mdp-rpi-and-image/image/README.md

 ### 1) Collect training images
 - Run camera_helper.py, specify `mode` and `img_id`.
 Move obstacle to different positions for variations
-- Transfer images from RPI to computer ...
+- Transfer images from RPI to computer, then start labelling the images

 ### 2) Labelling images for training